ketancmaheshwari/pd/README.md

 ```

 ## Known Limitation
-No way to escape the shell expansion in the quick !! way.
-One has to manually escape the $; for instance in the following pipeline the awk will run without $1 because bash expansion ate $1:
+No way to escape the shell expansion in the quick `!!` way.
+One has to manually escape the `$` using \; for instance in the following pipeline the awk will run without $1 because bash expansion eats $1:

 ```bash
 $ free -m|grep Mem:|awk '{print $4}'